BlueDrink9/Univisal/README.md

 Download [`pytest`](https://docs.pytest.org/en/latest/getting-started.html) using `pip install pytest`.

-Run from the root repo dir using `pytest`.
+Run from the root repo dir using `python -m pytest` (or just `pytest` seems to work, but [may have issues with which directory it is run by)](https://docs.pytest.org/en/latest/pythonpath.html#pytest-vs-python-m-pytest).

 ## Univisal is WIP, currently using a Python and FIFO-pipe proof-of-concept